Harry Potter (film series): Final filming

 On 12 June 2010, filming of the Deathly Hallows – Part 1 and Part 2 was completed with actor Warwick Davis stating on his Twitter account, "The end of an Era – today is officially the last day of principal photography on 'Harry Potter' – ever.
 I feel honoured to be here as the director shouts cut for the very last time.
 Farewell Harry & Hogwarts, it's been magic!"
 However, reshoots of the epilogue scene were confirmed to begin in the winter of 2010.
-The filming was completed on 21 December 2010, marking the official closure of filming the Harry Potter franchise.
-Exactly four years earlier on that day, author J. K. Rowling's official website revealed the title of the final novel in the series – Harry Potter and the Deathly Hallows.
+The reshoots were completed on 21 December 2010, marking the official closure of filming for the Harry Potter franchise.
+Exactly four years earlier on that day, Rowling's official website revealed the title of the final novel in the book series – Harry Potter and the Deathly Hallows.

 Films

 Harry Potter and the Philosopher's Stone (2001)

 Harry Potter is an orphaned boy brought up by his unkind Muggle (non-magical) aunt and uncle.
 At the age of eleven, half-giant Rubeus Hagrid informs him that he is actually a wizard and that his parents were murdered by an evil wizard named Lord Voldemort.
 Voldemort also attempted to kill one-year-old Harry on the same night, but his killing curse mysteriously rebounded and reduced him to a weak and helpless form.
 Harry became extremely famous in the Wizarding World as a result.
 Harry begins his first year at Hogwarts School of Witchcraft and Wizardry and learns about magic.
 During the year, Harry and his friends Ron Weasley and Hermione Granger become entangled in the mystery of the Philosopher's Stone which is being kept within the school.